What Childcare Help Do I Qualify For?

 CCDF Childcare Subsidy pays part of your daycare bill directly to your provider.
 Income limits vary wildly by state.
 Texas cuts you off at about $47K for a family of 4.
 Connecticut goes up to $92K.
 The federal rule says states can go up to 85% of state median income, but most set their actual threshold lower.

 WIC covers food, formula, and nutrition counseling for pregnant women and kids under 5.
-Income limit is 185% of the federal poverty level ($57,720/year for a family of 4 in 2026).
+The income limit is 185% of the federal poverty level — $61,050 a year for a family of 4 under the 2026 guidelines USDA FNS, 2024.
 About half of all infants in the US are on WIC.
 If you have a baby, you probably qualify.

 Free Pre-K varies by state.
 Some states (Florida, Georgia, Oklahoma, Vermont) offer it to all 4-year-olds regardless of income.
 Others have income-based programs.
 A few states have nothing at all.

 School Meals (NSLP) covers free or reduced-price breakfast and lunch.
-Free meals at 130% FPL, reduced at 185%.
+Free meals at 130% FPL, reduced at 185% USDA FNS, 2025.
 Twelve states now offer free meals to every student regardless of income.
 If you're in California, Colorado, Maine, or Minnesota (among others), your kids eat free no matter what you earn.